qtranslate/qtranslate-xt/readme.txt

 1. Download the plugin from [here](http://wordpress.org/plugins/qtranslate-x/ "qTranslate-X").
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
+1. Deactivate plugin qTranslate, mqTranslate, qTranslate Plus, or zTranslate, if you running any.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate qTranslate-X through the 'Plugins' configuration page in WordPress.
-1. Configure languages desirable.
+1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the qTranslate Widget or Language Switcher menu item to let your visitors switch the language.
+1. You may use [Google XML Sitemaps v3 for qTranslate](https://wordpress.org/plugins/google-xml-sitemaps-v3-for-qtranslate/) plugin to rebuild your XML sitemap for better SEO support.
+1. Upgrading from [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") required no additional actions, qTranslate-X will continue to work from the database entries of qTranslate.
+One may also go back to qTranslate at any time.
+Upgrading from other qTranslate forks may require re-configuration of the languages and taxonomies names.

 == Frequently Asked Questions ==